art-den/micro_format/README.md

-# Library for std::format-like text formating for microcontrollers
+# C++ library for std::format-like text formating for microcontrollers
 Warning!
 Library is developing and not ready to use in production

 ## Supported features